LoctusBin/Collection-of-Profiles/Combat-Profiles/README.md

 ## How to add Combat profile to bot:
 1. First download all my profiles from link below or set up SVN.
   :link: [Download Profiles](https://github.com/LoctusBin/Collection-of-Profiles/archive/master.zip)
-2. Find your choice of profile (the *.cpr file) in the folders, sorted after class.
+2. Find your choice of profile (the *.cpr file) in the folder ":file_folder: Combat-Profiles", sorted after class then the profiles themselves.
 3. Copy your selected profile over to ":file_folder: combat" folder in your bot main folder
 4. Load it like a default combat profile :)